jganetsk/impossible-escape/README.tex.md

 ### The Short Explanation

 - Imagine a 9x9 board.
 There will be 81 squares on it.
 We need 7 bits to represent the square indices, 0 to 80 inclusive.
 However, the full range representable by 7 bits is 0 to 127 inclusive.
-This means some board states encode values of 81 to 127, and it is not guaranteed that a single coin toggle can be used to arrive at the desired board state in [0, 80].
+This means some board states encode values of 81 to 127.
+It is not guaranteed that, from every possible chessboard state, a single coin toggle can be used to cover the full range of possible desired board states [0, 80].
 - Another explanation [[YouTube video](https://www.youtube.com/watch?v=wTJI_WuZSwE)], looks at the problem from the standpoint of graph coloring.
-Imagine a graph arranged like an n-dimensional hypercube, where n is the number of squares on the chessboard.
-There are n colors, and we need to assign each node a color such that all colors are reachable from one of its direct neighbors.
+Imagine a graph arranged like an $n$-dimensional hypercube, where n is the number of squares on the chessboard.
+There are $n$ colors.
+We need to assign each node a color such that all colors are reachable from one of its direct neighbors.
 The number of nodes will always be a power of 2 (due to the number of possible chessboard states being $2^n$).
 If the number of colors is not also a power of 2, it will not divide evenly.
+Some colors will be represented more than others.
+The video has a more detailed explanation.

 ### The Long Explanation